 The SETS program was established under the Alaska Sustainable Strategy for Energy Transmission and Supply (ASSETS) Act.
-ASSETS in June 2012 and created a number of energy development financing options, including direct lending, loan participation and loan and bond guarantees, for "qualified energy development" projects.
-The SETS Fund is a new and legally separate fund within AIDEA.
+ASSETS, enacted by the 27th Legislature and signed into law in June 2012, creates new programs and powers within AIDEA by offering a number of energy development financing options, including direct lending, loan participation and loan and bond guarantees, for "qualified energy development" projects.
+The SETS Fund is a legally separate fund within AIDEA.